-FY 2020 and 2021: The State mandates related to the COVID 19 pandemic resulted in Casino full closure for almost 5 months and partial for 5 months.
+FY 2019-2020 and 2020-2021 the State mandates related to the COVID 19 pandemic resulted in Casino full or partial closure for multiple months.

 The amounts presented include City revenues from casino license fees.
 All of the revenues are collected from the Gardens Casino.